-A vacancy may be filled by a person who is already working at the company in another position, section or department.
+A vacancy may be filled by a person who is already working at the company in another position, section, or department.
 This may provide an opportunity to the existing employee to transfer or promotion who might be interested and competent for the position.
-Actions may be required for internal recruitment method are: distributing announcements for the opening position changes, searching organizational database for competent candidate with skills required to perform the job.
+Actions may be required for internal recruitment method are: distributing announcements for the opening position changes, searching an organizational database for the competent candidate with skills required to perform the job.

 2) External Recruitment